 In this stage, the patient and therapist get to know each other.
 The therapist usually asks questions about past events that may have led to addiction.
 This gives the therapist insight to help you identify triggers in your life.
 Once the assessment is finished, the therapist creates a treatment plan with an estimated number of sessions needed.

 At this stage, you work together with your therapist to identify your negative thoughts and actions.
 You become aware of your emotions and thoughts that may have led to substance abuse.

 In the behavior stage, your therapist helps you choose productive ways to work through negative thoughts and feelings.
-Next, you practice these new skills when you encounter a trigger.
+Next, you practice these new coping skills when you encounter a trigger.
 It usually takes a few tries before you’re able to slow down and interrupt strong negative emotions, but this practice is essential to the recovery process.

 In this stage, you work together with your therapist to prevent relapse and ensure the changes affected are permanent.
 You also learn how to apply CBT tools to future challenges.
 This helps you to cope with unexpected difficult situations you will face in the future.

-# 3. Development of positive thoughts
+3. Development of Positive Thoughts

 Length of Treatment

-How is CBT Helpful Specifically to Women?
+How is CBT for Substance Abuse Helpful Specifically to Women?

-Women often face many difficulties in life that can cause mental disorders, addiction, depression, and more.
+Women often face many difficulties in life that can cause mental health disorders, addiction, depression, and more.
 CBT is a safe way for women to engage with these challenges and seek treatment.
 Below are some of the issues facing women where CBT has proven to be an effective treatment:

 - Anger management